 A definitive floor plan confirmed 4 weeks in advance will help get everyone on the same page and allow sufficient time for any necessary signage to be created based on where everything is located in the space.
 Eliminate last minute guessing by clarifying the layout and signage with the client, the venue and delivery personnel well in advance.

 Another often-missed signage opportunity is the ability to provide branding or event enhancements.
 Consider using directional cues as an opportunity to engage attendees, as we often do with our LED video towers.
 If budget permits, signage can be used to brand the space, highlight team achievements or even loop a video.

 • Parking – For Your Guest and Vendors

-Depending on location, parking can be one of the most important, though often overlooked, aspects.
+Depending on location, parking can be one of the most essential task on your event checklist, though often overlooked, aspects.
 You’ll need to find out if there is sufficient guest parking at the venue, and if not, determine if you’ll need to contract a transportation company.
 If parking isn’t free, work with your client to determine if parking costs need to be factored into the budget so attendees don’t get stuck with the bill.

 Lastly, but equally as important, consider vendor parking.
 Will large vendor trucks be able to fit in the structure, as well as be able to park for the duration of the event or do you need to find alternative vendor parking space?
 Also, make sure you have a clear understanding of the venue’s load in route.
 Determine any obstacles your team or vendors may face when unloading and come up with any necessary solutions prior to the day of the production.